-- Increase understanding of the health issues confronting aging populations.
+- Increase understanding of the health issues confronting aging populations and commonly used terms, conceptual frameworks, and domains of gerontology study.

-- Provide health professionals with skills for analyzing and improving the health of an aging population from an interdisciplinary perspective.
+- Provide health professionals with skills for evaluating the health of an aging population.

-- Foster constructive attitudes and solutions for the challenges of providing excellent health care for aging populations.
+- Foster knowledge of constructive interdisciplinary for improving the quality of health care and long-term services and supports for aging populations.

-The certificate is open to masters and doctoral students currently enrolled in any division of The Johsn Hopkins University.
+The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University.

 Course of Study